matthew-brett/pydagogue/curious_git.rst

 * One commit to add the changes to the script and figure;
 * Another commit on top of the first.

-In the SAP story, we had to delete a snapshot directory manually, and reset the staging area directory to have the contents of the previous commit.
+In the SAP story, you had to delete a snapshot directory manually, and reset the staging area directory to have the contents of the previous commit.
 In git, all we have to do is reset the current ``master`` branch bookmark to point to the previous commit.
 By default, git will also reset the staging